Saving Electricity home As seen in Newsweek, Forbes, NPR, the Christian Science Monitor, CNET, PC Magazine, InfoWorld, and everywhere else. About

 Keep your feet warm

 If your feet are cold, your whole body will be cold.
 Keep your feet warm and you'll be more comfortable at lower temperatures.
 If you have bare floors, put down some rugs.
 Wear thick socks at a minimum, and preferably good slippers.
 You can even go with heated slippers like those shown below.
-My girlfriend swears by hers.
+My wife swears by hers.

 Wear more clothes